SylviaHJY/OutfitOracle/README.md

 ## Notice

 This project is tested on **Google Chrome**.
 We highly recommend you run this project on the same browser for the best experience.
+You will need to have these techniques available on your computer:
+-Python (at least version 3.9 or above)
+-pip
+-Node.js
+-npm
+-React

 ## Getting Started